jecrespo/DHTlib/README.md

 # Arduino libraries

 ### Introduction
-This repository contains DHT Arduino libraries Tob Tillaart have written to be used in applications.
+This repository contains only DHT Arduino libraries Tob Tillaart have written to be used in applications.
 Most of them include example code how the libraries can be used.

+### DHTlib
+This library can be used for reading temperature and humidity values from these DHT sensors.
+Later 0.1.xx versions are optimized for AVR.
+See DHTStable library for latest stable version for all platforms.

+### DHTstable
+This version is stable for both ARM and AVR.
+You can use most examples from /DHTlib/examples

 ### Questions
 For questions about the usage of the libraries, please post a question on the Arduino